for LGBT couples

 The essence of the Rite of Holy Union is the vow, the pledging of deepest fidelity of each other.
 It is the spiritual joining of two persons regardless of sexual orientation and gender identity.
 It is a celebration of love witnessed and affirmed by their friends, family, and the Church.

-STEP BY STEP PROCEDURE FOR A MEANINGFUL AND MEMORABLE
+9-STEP PROCEDURE FOR A MEANINGFUL AND MEMORABLE HOLY UNION

 Proposed Date of Pre-Holy Union Counseling: